Actindo-AG/Documentation/PIM/Troubleshooting/01_MissingDefiningAttributes.md

 4. Check if the *Active* toggle is enabled.
 Only active attributes are displayed in the list of defining attributes for a variant set.
 If the toggle is disabled, enable the toggle by clicking it.

 5. Click the [SAVE] button in the upper right corner to save any changes.
   The changes have been applied.
-The *Edit Attribute* view is closed.
+The *Edit attribute* view is closed.

 6. Press **F5** to initialize the *Core1 Platform*.